 Our University and College’s academic year is quarter structured.
 Please see the following for more specific information on the structure of the MSPA and PharmD experiential/clinical curricular components.
-Clinical /Experiential Rotations are six-week in duration and all students will rotate through a variety of experiences that meet College and participating accreditation standards and guidelines.
-Upon matriculation from the program, students will earn the respective degree, diploma, or certificate and will be able to sit for the national board exam or certification (NAPLEX, PANCE, PTCB).
+Clinical /Experiential Rotations are six-week in duration, and all students will rotate through a variety of experiences that meet College and participating accreditation standards and guidelines.
+Upon matriculation from the program, students will earn their respective degree, diploma, or certificate and will be able to sit for the national board exam or certification (NAPLEX, PANCE, PTCB).
 See the following links for more information:

 - NAPLEX- North American Pharmacist Licensure Examination (https://nabp.pharmacy/programs/naplex/)

 - PTCB-Pharmacy Technician Certification Board (https://www.ptcb.org/)

 If you are a current preceptor for one of our programs, we thank you.
 We appreciate you taking the responsibility of your professional oath to the fullest sincerity by “expanding and sharing knowledge within the profession” and “utilizing your knowledge, skills, experiences, and values to prepare the next generation.”
 For program specific information, please see below.